Skip to content

 Can sapphires be damaged?

-While sapphires are durable, they can still be scratched by diamonds or other sapphires.
-They may also chip if subjected to strong impact.
-Proper storage and care are essential.
+Although sapphires are very hard, they can still be scratched by diamonds or other sapphires, and may chip under a strong knock.
+Proper storage and gentle handling keep them looking their best.

 Should I get sapphires professionally cleaned?

-Yes, once a year is ideal.
-A jeweller can deep-clean your sapphire jewellery and check for loose settings or minor damage.
+Once a year is ideal.
+A jeweller can deep-clean your sapphire jewellery and check settings for any loosening or wear.

 Sapphire Jewellery & Styling